nicojourdain/nicojourdain.github.io/_posts/2018-11-12-paper_TIDES.md

 ---
 layout: post
-title: "New paper on the influence of tides on ice-shelf melting"
+title: "Influence of tides on ice-shelf melting"
 date: 2018-11-12
 ---